rezdm/GDriveChecker/README.md

 GD-002: Use existing config, etc to read actual data from my drive

 GD-003: After experiencing some issues, try to convert to thread-safe

+GD-004: v3 Api forces(?) to enumerate files by pages -- comply to this; (sideeffect: minor update in logging; limit to 2 threads accessing gdrive)